 There wasn’t fancy catering, blaring music or the release of thousands of balloons at the Green Party’s presidential nominating convention in Houston, Texas.
-Nor was there the presence of thousands of cops from dozens of state and federal agencies, or hundreds of cameras snapping photos as mainstream television reporters prepared outside for live standups.
+Nor was there the presence of thousands of cops from dozens of state and federal agencies, or hundreds of cameras snapping photos as television reporters prepared outside for live standups.

 Rather, one bored-looking campus security officer stood outside the University of Houston’s multipurpose room as the party’s media coordinators handwrote my press credentials and handed me the weekend’s schedule of events.
-One might not even know a convention for a political party was happening at the campus at all — many UH students I spoke to over the weekend didn’t.
+One might not even know a convention for a political party was happening at the campus at all — many university students I spoke to over the weekend didn’t.

-The Green Party is the fourth largest of the major US political parties, and operates without the backing of super PACs or billionaires.
-But the party’s funding lags far behind the third-largest party, the Libertarian Party, which has accepted more than $1 million in super-PAC contributions.
+The Green Party is the fourth largest of the major U.S. political parties and operates without the backing of super PACs or billionaires.
+But the party’s funding lags far behind the third-largest party, the Libertarian Party, which has accepted more than $1 million in super PAC contributions.
 For the Greens, such a low-key convention is typical.
 But there was one aspect of this year’s convention that wasn’t so typical — an influx of heartbroken, “Bernie or Bust” Sanders supporters.

 In the first 24 hours after Sanders endorsed Democratic presidential nominee Hillary Clinton, the Green Party reported a rise in contributions of more than 1,000 percent — more than half of which came from first-time donors.
-While this may sound like a lot, the $80,000 in contributions actually received is comparable to what some city council candidates raise to run races in localities across the US.
-(To be sure, the party has raised hundreds of thousands more since then, but still has a considerable fundraising climb ahead.)
+While this may sound like a lot, the $80,000 in contributions actually received is comparable to what some city council candidates raise to run races in localities across the U.S. (To be sure, the party has raised hundreds of thousands more since then but still has a considerable fundraising climb ahead.)

-Still, the party is seeing a significant rise in support from disaffected Democrats, many of whom were on hand in Houston as the party officially nominated Jill Stein and internationally recognized human-rights activist, Ajamu Baraka, as the party’s presidential and vice-presidential nominees.
-Baraka is founding executive director of the US Human Rights Network and has served on the boards of Amnesty International and the Center for Constitutional Rights, among many other human rights organizations.
+Still, the party is seeing a significant rise in support from disaffected Democrats, many of whom were on hand in Houston as the party officially nominated Jill Stein and internationally recognized human rights activist, Ajamu Baraka, as the party’s presidential and vice presidential nominees.
+Baraka is founding executive director of the U.S. Human Rights Network and has served on the boards of Amnesty International and the Center for Constitutional Rights, among many other human rights organizations.

 “We have been hit by this storm, this whirlwind of support that basically started on the day that Bernie endorsed Hillary,” Stein told a group of reporters from mostly independent outlets at a press conference following her acceptance speech Saturday.
 “Suddenly, the floodgates opened in our fundraising.
 Unsolicited, money just started pouring in.
-So, in the last three weeks, we’ve actually raised as much money as we have in the entire year-and-a-half of the campaign until then.
+So, in the last three weeks, we’ve actually raised as much money as we have in the entire year and a half of the campaign until then.
 So it’s a whole new ball game.”

-After what I witnessed inside the convention, where political disorganization and dysfunction were rife throughout the weekend, it became clear to me that “a whole new ball game” is just what the Greens — and the larger US body politic — need.
-It’s folks like former Sanders’ supporter Ed Higgins who are stepping up to help reshape the party from the inside out.
+After what I witnessed inside the convention, where political disorganization and dysfunction were rife throughout the weekend, it became clear to me that “a whole new ball game” is just what the Greens — and the larger U.S. body politic — need.
+It’s folks like former Sanders supporter Ed Higgins who are stepping up to help reshape the party from the inside out.

-Higgins was the campaign director for “#DCtoDNC,” a march from Washington, DC, to the Democratic National Convention (DNC) in Philadelphia last month, “in protest of this false democracy, and in support for our rightful candidate for president, Bernie Sanders.”
-He cofounded the voter advocacy group, Election Justice USA, after experiencing problems with casting his own primary ballot in Arizona.
+Higgins was the campaign director for “#DCtoDNC,” a march from Washington, D.C., to the Democratic National Convention (DNC) in Philadelphia last month, “in protest of this false democracy, and in support for our rightful candidate for president, Bernie Sanders.”
+He co-founded the voter advocacy group Election Justice USA after experiencing problems with casting his own primary ballot in Arizona.

 “We’re not ready to give up.
 We believe in what [Sanders] believes, and we’ve gone beyond him.
 This is way beyond Bernie Sanders.
-This is way beyond a political campaign,” Higgins told Truthout in the UH cafeteria.
-“We’re going to put all our support behind the Green Party, because in order to get past this two-party system, you need to have other parties in place.
+This is way beyond a political campaign,” Higgins told Truthout in the university cafeteria.
+“We’re going to put all our support behind the Green Party because in order to get past this two-party system, you need to have other parties in place.
 Until you have other parties in place that are actually powerful enough to circumvent the status quo, you’ll never get anywhere.”

-Higgins worked to bring several local Green party candidates and Sanders’ supporters from across the US to the Houston convention.
+Higgins worked to bring several local Green party candidates and Sanders supporters from across the U.S. to the Houston convention.
 “We’re here to help the party,” he said.
 “They’ve been working on this a long time before we got here.
 They obviously know what they need, and if they don’t, we’re here to support them.”
 Higgins told Truthout he plans to travel the country to “be wherever they need me to be” to build the party.

 The enthusiasm of Higgins and other Sanders supporters is reviving the party at a crucial moment in its history.
 On Saturday, an overwhelming majority at the national convention voted to adopt the party’s platform in total, including Amendment 835, an official proclamation of the party’s belief that, “the old models of capitalism (private ownership of production) and state socialism (state ownership of production) are not ecologically sound, socially just, or democratic and that both contain built-in structures that advance injustices.”

-With the adoption of Amendment 835, the Green Party has now become the largest eco-socialist political party in the United States, making the new energy and influx of material support coming in from Sanders’ supporters all the more paramount to the party’s future.
+With the adoption of Amendment 835, the Green Party has now become the largest eco-socialist political party in the United States, making the new energy and influx of material support coming in from Sanders supporters all the more paramount to the party’s future.

 It’s also what makes the level of political disarray and organizational failure on display at the convention and within the party’s leadership committees all the more disheartening.
 The convention’s workshops and meetings were marked by a lackadaisical non-seriousness and New Age-style deficit of credibility.

-A haphazard meeting of the party’s national committee on Friday seemed to exemplify some of the core defects resulting from the party leaders’ lack of discipline.
+A haphazard meeting of the party’s national committee on Friday seemed to exemplify some of the core defects resulting from party leaders’ lack of discipline.
 Candidates for the party’s internal steering committee, which executes the party’s day-to-day administration and operations, protested a scheduled forum in which they were to present their case for a leadership position to national committee members.

-After a vote to cancel the forum succeeded, Tom Yager, who co-chairs the party’s ballot access committee, briefed the national committee on the party’s state-by-state progress in getting Greens on their respective state ballots — but not before sharing a few “cathartic” admonishments of his own.
+After a vote to cancel the forum succeeded, Tom Yager, who co-chairs the party’s ballot access committee, briefed the national committee on the party’s state-by-state progress in getting Greens on their respective state ballots — but not before sharing a few cathartic admonishments of his own.

 “There needs to be a change in the culture of the party,” Yager told the room.
 “We need a culture that thinks about fundraising.
 We need a culture that believes that this party can succeed, that is not OK with the way things are now.
-I appreciate all the national delegates who are here, but too few are… This is the most important national business of the party, and there are all too many delegates who are not in this room, and that needs to change.
+I appreciate all the national delegates who are here but too few are….
+This is the most important national business of the party, and there are all too many delegates who are not in this room, and that needs to change.
 We need to take work seriously.”